LeventeKalman02/Comp-Theory/README.md

 ## Requirements
 - Python 3.x
-- No external libraries required
+- No external libraries required, all imports that are needed are included in the file.